The $D_{\hslash}$-module mirror conjecture for flag varieties: Proof of main results

 which is thus a bijective $\utd\ot\OO(\ZL)$-linear map.
-The final step is to show that $\Phi$ is $\dm{\ZL}$-linear and becomes an isomorphism of algebras at the semi-classical limit.
-We will do it in Section \ref{finalfinal}.
+We will show that it is $\dm{\ZL}$-linear (Proposition \ref{finalfinaldmlinear}) in Section \ref{finalfinal}.
+In Section \ref{conclusionofproof}, we will verify the rest of the properties of $\Mir$ as well as other statements in Theorem \ref{main} and Theorem \ref{main2}.